Crispy Roasted Balsamic Brussels Sprouts

 CAN I MAKE BALSAMIC BRUSSELS SPROUTS AHEAD OF TIME?
 You can do all the prep work ahead of time–washing, trimming, cutting, etc. I recommend saving the roasting step until closer to when you plan to eat, otherwise, you’ll lose all those lovely crispy edges upon reheating.
 If you *must* make them in advance to reheat later, I suggest reheating them in the oven for 10-15 minutes at 375 or so, which can help revive the crispness.

-Balsamic Brussels Sprouts – Crispy roasted balsamic Brussels Sprouts with balsamic glaze make a delicious side dish you’ll come back to again and again.
+Crispy Balsamic Roasted Brussels Sprouts with balsamic glaze make a delicious side dish you’ll come back to again and again.
 (Paleo, Vegan)

 - 1 lb.
 Brussels sprouts, trimmed and halved

-- 1 1/2 Tbsp. olive oil or avocado oil (or another high heat oil)
+- 1 1/2 Tablespoons olive oil or avocado oil (or another high heat oil)

-- 2 Tbsp. balsamic vinegar or balsamic reduction
+- 2 Tablespoons balsamic vinegar or balsamic reduction

-- Preheat the oven to 400 degrees F. Line a baking sheet with foil (if desired)
+- Preheat the oven to 400 degrees F. Line a baking sheet/sheet pan with foil (if desired)

 - If you haven’t already, prepare your Brussels sprouts by washing them, removing any damaged or wrinkly outer leaves, trimming the bottom of the stem, and halving them lengthwise.